 Another one of the wineries in Napa Valley I love to visit is Sterling Vineyards.
 This is the perfect place for those visiting the region for the first time as it offers amazing views of the valley.

 This gorgeous winery and tasting room looks like a white castle perched high on the hill above the valley.
-The reason I love visiting is that the only way to get to the wine tasting is by aerial tram.
-It's a fun way to start the tasting experience.
+The reason I love visiting is that the only way to get to the wine tasting is by aerial tram!
+Having a gondola whisk you into the sky is a fun way to start the tasting experience.

 This winery offers both indoor and outdoor seating options.